How to Deal with Dementia in a Parent

 - Join a local dementia carers’ group

-- Speak to your GP about emotional wellbeing
+- Speak to your GP about emotional well-being

 You deserve support just as much as your parent does.
 Explore our in-depth Dementia Information Hub for tips, advice and guidance to help you and your loved one live well with dementia.